PushpenderIndia/StoryScape/README.md

 # How We Built It 🛠️👷‍♂️

  - User inputs a topic with story plot
- - The Text Prompt is then given to Intel Mistral Optimised version (Neural Chat)
+ - The `Input Text` is then given to `Intel Mistral Optimised version` (Neural Chat)
- - Raw Comic Dialogues Text is then parsed using Post Processing functions which gives result in JSON Format
+ - `Raw Comic Dialogues Text` is then parsed using `Post Processing functions` which `returns` the `result` in `JSON Format`
- - Based on the Comic Topic, a Dynamic Image Generation prompt is written using Neural Chat for generating Comic Poster
+ - `For Generating Comic Poster`, a Dynamic Image Generation prompt is generated using Neural Chat by supplying comic topic.
- - Dynamic Image prompt is then given to Image Generation Model (Intel Optimized Stable Diffusion)
+ - `Dynamic Image prompt` is then `given to Image Generation Model` (Intel Optimized Stable Diffusion)
  - Similarly for generating comic scenes, a dynamic image prompt is generated using neuralchat by supplying Comic Scene Dialogue
  - Then that dynamically generated prompt is used to generate Comic scenes using Stable Diffusion
- - Multithreading is used for parallel image & text generation
+ - `Multithreading` is used for `parallel image & text generation`
- - Once Comic Images are generated, we write the text over image using OpenCV in comic font
+ - Once Comic Images are generated, we `write` the `text on top of image` using `OpenCV` in `comic font`
- - Then Finally we merge the images using custom Image List to PDF generator code
+ - Then Finally we merge the images using custom `Image List to PDF generator` code
- - Celery worker runs the above task & updates the Redis db for saving the progress
+ - `Celery worker` runs the above task & updates the `Redis db` for `saving` the `progress`
- - We have created a Flask-Restful api which is connected to redis for fetching the progress
+ - We have created a `Flask-Restful api` which is connected to redis for `fetching the progress`
- - Loading page calls this api every 2 seconds and shows the progress on the page
+ - `Loading page` calls this api `every 2 seconds` and shows the `progress` on the page
- - Onces the api status is completed, the page automatically loads the Comic viewer
+ - Onces the `api status is completed`, the page automatically `loads` the `Comic viewer`
- - Comic viewer has the functionality to either read the comic on website itself using realistic page turn animation & providing immersive comic reading experience
+ - `Comic viewer` has the functionality to either `read the comic on website itself` using `realistic page turn animation` & providing immersive comic reading experience
- - Also at the end of comic page, there is a option to download the comic in PDF format
+ - Also at the end of comic page, there is a option to `download` the `comic in PDF format`

 ## Use case of Intel® Developer Cloud (IDC)
-- The platform utilizes Intel's Image Generation API (Intel Optimised Stable Diffusion) to transform the textual content into visually captivating comic panels
+- The platform utilizes Intel's Image Generation API (`Intel Optimised Stable Diffusion`) to transform the textual content into visually captivating comic panels
-- The web application triggers the Intel Text Generation API (Intel Optimized Mistral7B) to generate story script based on inputs.
+- The web application triggers the Intel Text Generation API (`Intel Optimized Mistral7B`) to generate story script based on inputs.

 ## Installation
 ```